About the Summer School

 Getting to Aberdeen:

-- By Air: Aberdeen International Airport (ABZ) is about 20 minutes from the Hutton Institute by taxi or bus.
+- By Air: Aberdeen International Airport (ABZ) is approximately 20 minutes from the city by taxi or bus.

-- By Bus: Long-distance services connect Aberdeen to major UK cities.
+- By Bus: Long-distance coach services connect Aberdeen to major UK cities.

 Craigiebuckler